ubco-cmps/cosc122_course/class/final.md

 ### Q7 Final Course and Exam Reflection

-This question should only be done after you have completed all the Tasks in the Final Exam, it needs to be submitted separately in this Gradescope assignment.
+This question should only be done after you have completed all the Tasks in the Final Exam, it needs to be submitted separately in this PrairieLearn assignment.

 #### 7.1.1 Final Exam Deserved Grade (1)